 Leaky Gut and Autoimmunity

-MCT oil possess qualities that can help optimize digestion and balance the environment of your gut flora, which will help prevent leaky gut and the symptoms of cramping, bloating, and constipation.
+MCT oil possesses qualities that can help optimize digestion and balance the environment of your gut flora, which will help prevent leaky gut and the symptoms of cramping, bloating, and constipation.
 For those concerned about weight loss while working to reverse symptoms of autoimmunity, MCT oil could be a useful nutritional measure to maintain a healthy gut and adipose tissue.

 Medium-chain triglycerides also seem to impact the production of pro-inflammatory cytokines that are released by immune-helping T-cells.
 These often get out of balance in those with an autoimmune condition.
 MCT oil could support your body’s optimal inflammatory response, therefore helping to support your immune system.10